dusti1n/DNA2A-Assembler/README.md

 ```
 ---

+## Load Samples with Python
-### First load all your samples with the Python script, then you can start the workflow!
+#### First load all your samples with the Python script, then you can start the workflow!
 The Python script creates an automatic database for all your samples.

 ```shell
 python workflow/scripts/import_samples.py